CMU-313/nodebb-fall-2025-the-good-team/UserGuide.md

 6. Endorsement Response
 7. Post visibility toggle

 Please navigate to each section to read about the implementation details and the related tests.
+Each feature has multiple tests to insure sufficent coverage of their basic implementiation, this is further explained below.

 ## Role Group Registeration